top of page

 • Before you start writing, spend a few minutes planning the beginning, middle and end of your story.
 Having a clear structure will help you avoid getting stuck halfway through and ensure your narrative flows smoothly.

 • Grab the reader’s attention from the very first sentence.
-For example, “The sky was a brilliant shade of red, and for a moment, he thought the world was ending.”
+For example, “It was dark inside the whale."

 • How can you create suspense or tension in your narrative?
 Could you include an internal struggle or a dramatic external event?